Written by Bernie Carr

-If you live in a hurricane-prone area, now is the time to start your survival kit.
+If you live in a hurricane-prone area, now is the time to build your survival kit.
 Going shopping the day before a hurricane is expected can be a nightmare which you’ll want to avoid.

 You have a couple of options: make your own OR buy a pre-assembled survival kit.
 You also need to decide how much money and how much time you want to spend.